arturkulig/immview/usage_simple.md

 # Simple usage example

 In order to create a complete **Domain** we have to create state stream and actions.
+This example requires you to know and understand [Immutable.js](https://facebook.github.io/immutable-js/) already.

 ## State